GreptimeTeam/docs/versioned_docs/version-0.9/user-guide/integrations/grafana.md

 ## Prometheus data source

-Click the Add data source button and select Prometheus as the type.
+Click the "Add data source" button and select Prometheus as the type.

 Fill in Prometheus server URL in HTTP: